Who Is Stacy Francis? The 'Celebrity Big Brother' Star's 9 Facts In 90 Seconds

-Every series, ‘Celebrity Big Brother’ always chucks in a random US star nobdy has heard of, and this time around, that spot is said to be filled by Stacy Francis.
+Every series, ‘Celebrity Big Brother’ always chucks in a random US star nobdy has heard of, and this time around, that spot has been filled by Stacy Francis.

-Following in the footsteps of Aubrey O’Day, Tiffany Pollard and Austin Armacost before her, she’ll be attempting to win over a new audience when she will reportedly enter the house during Tuesday’s (3 January) live launch show.
+Following in the footsteps of Aubrey O’Day, Tiffany Pollard and Austin Armacost before her, she’ll be attempting to win over a new audience after entering the house during Tuesday’s (3 January) live launch show.

 But what do we know about her so far?
 All us to get you up to speed with our 9 Facts In 90 Seconds guide...